MG HS: Australia

 The second-generation HS was launched in Australia on 3 September 2024 with three trim levels: Vibe, Excite and Essence.
 At launch, all variants are powered by a 1.5-litre turbocharged petrol engine.

 In June 2025, the 1.5-litre Super Hybrid turbocharged petrol plug-in hybrid option went on sale in Australia for the Excite and Essence trims.

 In July 2025, the 1.5-litre Hybrid+ turbocharged petrol hybrid option went on sale in Australia for the Excite and Essence trims.

+Brunei

+The second-generation HS was launched in Brunei on 13 February 2026 with two trim levels: Excite and Essence, all variants are powered by a 1.5-litre turbocharged petrol engine.
+The PHEV variant powered by the 1.5-litre turbocharged petrol plug-in hybrid was introduced on 26 September 2026.

 Europe

 In the UK, the second-generation HS is available in four trims: SE, Trophy, SE PHEV and Trophy PHEV.

+Mexico

+The second-generation HS was launched in Mexico on 22 August 2025, with three trim levels: Excite, Trophy and Premier.
+For powertrains, the 1.5-litre turbocharged petrol engine for the Excite trim, the 2.0-litre turbocharged petrol engine for the Trophy trim, and the 1.5-litre Hybrid+ turbocharged petrol hybrid for the Excite and Premier trims.

 Middle East

 The second-generation HS was launched in the Middle East, including the GCC countries, Iraq and Jordan on 7 January 2025.
 It is powered by the 1.5-litre and 2.0-litre turbocharged petrol engine.
 The trim levels offered are; the 1.5-litre are STD and DEL paired with 7-speed DCT transmission and the 2.0-litre are DEL and LUX paired with 9-speed automatic transmission.